-A 14-year-old Kenyan girl committed suicide last month because of ‘period shaming’ as her teacher scolded her and asked her to leave the classroom after the girl stained her uniform with menstrual blood.
+A 14-year-old Kenyan girl committed suicide last month because of “period shaming” as her teacher scolded her and asked her to leave the classroom after the girl stained her uniform with menstrual blood.

 Once, she found her skirt soaked in blood during class.
-The terrified girl did not dare to leave her seat until everyone left school.
+The terrified girl did not dare to leave her seat until everyone had left school.

+” I hate the latrine at school!”
+Rann, 15, shared, “There are holes on the wooden walls.
+Sometimes the boys stand there or knock on the door as it is a shared latrine.
+It is very embarrassing!”
 A group of schoolgirls drew me their ideal latrine.
 Strangely, they marked: one for teachers, one for boys, one for girls’ daily use and one for napkin changing because regular toilets are too dirty.

 It is lucky that Naut and Rann can still stay in school.17% of girls drop out before junior high in Cambodia.
 There are girls dropping out of school because of different girls’ issues every year and the menstrual problem is one of the reasons.

-We can spread the right messages about menstruation in our community, our family, and support the menstrual hygiene projects, such as educating the public on reproductive health and providing period-friendly latrines at schools in the developing countries.
+We can spread the right messages about menstruation in our community, our family, and support the menstrual hygiene projects, such as educating the public on reproductive health and providing period-friendly latrines at schools in developing countries.

 Our brave Cambodian girls have broken their silence.
 Are you willing to give every girl a happy and worry-free period?